G-Benn/arxiv-classification/README.md

     - Summary / abstract generation from full article text.
     - Generate new arXiv articles using [GPT-2](https://openai.com/blog/better-language-models/).
         - Initial results can be found in Article_Generation.
-    Clustering analysis and relation graph of each paper category Paper category / subcategory classification given full text.
+    - Clustering analysis and relation graph of each paper category -Paper category / subcategory classification given full text.
 Subcategory would have to be relatively limited due to potential to scale to 'every possible subcategory'.
-    Sentiment analysis (unsupervised) of a paper as a proxy for if a peper had a positive, negative, or neutral conclusion.
+    - Sentiment analysis (unsupervised) of a paper as a proxy for if a peper had a positive, negative, or neutral conclusion.